 Several tools are security controlled by TAAxxx Authorization lists

 that exist in QSYS.
-The use of Authorization Lists allows you to
+The use of Authorization Lists allows you to grant

-new update or release of the TAA Productivity Tools is installed.
+update or release of the TAA Productivity Tools is installed.

 The system saves Authorization Lists in QSYS when SAVSYS or SAVSECDTA